-For those who are interested in alternatives to AirPower that are available right now, we've rounded up the best wireless iPhone chargers.
+For those who are interested in alternatives to AirPower that are available right now, we've rounded up the best wireless iPhone chargers in a separate article.

 "Look for the AirPower charger next year," said Phil Schiller, when announcing AirPower in Sept 2017.
-But now, a year and a half later, Apple has cancelled the AirPower project.
+But a year and a half later, Apple cancelled the project, even launching new AirPods, with optional wireless charging cases that seemed ideal for AirPower, on 20 March 2019 without the charging pad making an appearance.

-However, there were still glimmers of hope.
-At the end of December iOS developer Steve Troughton-Smith tweeted that he had heard Apple had "finally fixed it", and that AirPower could launch "whenever Apple wants".
+And in December 2018 iOS developer Steve Troughton-Smith had tweeted that Apple had "finally fixed it" and that AirPower could launch "whenever Apple wants".

-It's been a series of disappointments.
-Apparently Apple originally planned a June 2018 launch, but this was stymied by "a series of technical hurdles" and "supply-chain challenges", according to a Bloomberg source.
+Apple reportedly planned a June 2018 launch, but this was stymied by "a series of technical hurdles" and "supply-chain challenges", according to a Bloomberg source.

 According to AppleToolBox sources in April 2018, Apple originally delayed the AirPower due to difficulties producing the product and concerns over AirPods support.
 But Apple's biggest issue, they said, was the Apple Watch.